AG140 Building and Maintaining A Start Line

 Here are some examples of handler behavior that can cause a good start line behavior to deteriorate:

-1. Attempt to control the dog's behavior
+1. Attempt to control the dog's behavior.
+Examples:

-• Backing up or facing the dog while leading out
+• Backing up or facing the dog while leading out.

 • Repeating the stay cue while leading out